timqian/blog/posts/leetcode-gpt4.md

 ---
-title: How I Helped GPT-4 Autonomously Conquer the Top 100 Coding Challenges on LeetCode!
+title: How I helped GPT-4 in resolving 100 problems on leetcode in 1 hour
-date: 2023-11-20
+date: 2023-11-19
 ---

 > Talk is cheap, show me the code: **[github.com/timqian/letcode.ai](https://github.com/timqian/letcode.ai)** and the demo video: